entozoon/html-includes/README.md

 # HTML Includes
 Commandline HTML compilation with partial includes.
+Useful for super quick templating, or perhaps bundling things into an iframe.

 ## "Aren't there a million of these?"
 Yes.
 However, they _all_ miss one of the following requirements: